 Here’s what you need if you’re thinking about going home after teaching ESL abroad:

 The result of the survey plus my research and months of all the details ruminating around in my head is a book: Life After ESL: Foreign Teachers Returning Home.
-I’ve written a few books, but like I think this one is my best yet.
-And, I’m not just saying that.
-It really is the best one.

 Have your Say!